-Telluride's premier synchronized skiing team originated in 1989.
-Instructors Marty Wilcox and Jeff Bush read a notice of an upcoming team competition and approached their director for her support.
-Annie Savath was excited about the idea and wanted to “do it right”.
+The Telluride Ghostriders have been Telluride’s premier synchronized ski team since 1989.
+Instructors Marty Wilcox and Jeff Bush read a notice of an upcoming team competition and approached the Ski School director, Annie Savath, for her support.
+Annie was excited about the idea and wanted to “do it right”.
 Since that moment, that is exactly what the Ghostriders have done.

-Each team competing in the championships is comprised of six or eight skiers who work together to create exciting and continuously changing formations with technical precision and skill.
-The format is comprised of four passes in total; one of which is the mandatory school figure.
-Accompanied by driving, moving, and electrifying music, Telluride's Ghostriders wow the crowds as well as the fellow competitors.
+Each team competing in a synchronized ski championship is comprised of six or eight skiers who work together to create exciting and continuously changing formations with technical precision and skill.
+The format is comprised of four passes in total; one of which is the mandatory “ski school figure.”
+Accompanied by electrifying music, the Ghostriders always amaze the crowds and fellow competitors.

 The Ghostriders have represented the Telluride Ski and Snowboard School in Whistler, B.C., Vail, Colorado and Aspen, Colorado.
 Our competitors include national teams from France, Austria, Switzerland, Lichtenstein, Canada, and more.
 Though Telluride is small in comparison, our great team has finished as well as first in the world!
 (2016 Aspen World Synchro Championships)